 NAPLAN writing results

-Since 2011, the NAPLAN writing test has been a persuasive writing task.
 From 2008 to 2010, the NAPLAN writing test was a narrative writing task.
+From 2011 to 2015, the NAPLAN writing test was a persuasive writing task.

 Because there is a difference in the way the narrative and persuasive tasks function across year levels, an additional NAPLAN scale specifically for persuasive writing has been developed.
 As this is a different scale, persuasive writing scores should not be compared with narrative writing scores from previous years.